Aiswarya-prasad/CP_Workflow/README.md

-# CP_Workflow
-The aim is to create a snakemake workflow to carry out the entire analysis of my Chronic Pancreatitis (CP) microbiome data and obtained by nanopore sequencing.
+This is an experimental snakemake pipeline to carry out the entire analysis of my Chronic Pancreatitis (CP) microbiome data and obtained by nanopore sequencing.

 > This is not intended to be a ready to use pipeline and I doubt that I will be revisiing it for updates in the future.
 I learnt Snakemake from scratch through the course of this project and would have found a repo like this immensely useful.
 That is the main motivation I had to create this repository.
 Most of the code can be easily understood and reused.<br/>